dmbarbour/Sirea/README.md

 _an RDP application is one big, active declaration that can be modified at any time_

 Everybody knows *"side-effects aren't compositional"*.
 But that statement is only true in general.
 There are useful subsets of side-effects that have nice properties - e.g. idempotence, commutativity, monotonicity.
 For a small subset of effects, one can achieve equational reasoning and refactoring on par with the very best _pure, law abiding_ programming models.
 I call these *declarative effects*.
-Any pure functional programming advocate also knows effects are rarely essential, i.e. that just a little cleverness will find a wonderfully pure solution most problems.
-How much more could be achieved with just a few, highly constrained, declarative effects?
+Any pure functional programming advocate also knows effects are rarely essential, i.e. that sufficient cleverness will find a wonderfully pure solution most problems.
+How much more could be achieved with just a little cleverness and a few, highly constrained, declarative effects?

 Reactive Demand Programming was developed as an answer to this question.
 RDP's particular effect model was inspired from a symmetric *observer effect* in physics and psychology: one cannot generally observe or query a system without altering its behavior.
 Of course, by ignoring the response, one can "observe" a system with the sole purpose of influence.
 In RDP, resources, state, and agents may indirectly react to a set of signals that may represent active queries, requests, or commands (collectively, *demands*).
 Signal processing is local, modular, and composable.
 Treating the signals as a *set* provides spatial idempotence and commutativity.